edi-marc/js_lab/README.md

         - When finished upgrade the currently installed packages with ```apk upgrade```

-   - Now It's time to install ***Docker***: it's needed only two commands for doing that, but if you wish, you can use this [wiki](https://wiki.alpinelinux.org/wiki/Docker) to customize your installation at your need:
+   - Now It's time to install ***Docker***.
+It's needed only two commands for doing that, but if you wish, you can use this [wiki](https://wiki.alpinelinux.org/wiki/Docker) to customize your installation at your need:

         ```apk add docker``` To install the docker package.